*Magnify*

 Certainly, most humans would never call a goblin handsome.
 Although, Eledy did not find the appearance of the Forest Goblins enslaved in the human citadel of Ardenland repulsive despite their oversized ragged ears, claws and stumps of horns that were polled for fear they might use them as weapons if they rebelled against their human captors.
 The slaves in the King’s Hall always returned Eledy’s kindness with grateful grins.

-Closing the book, Eledy ran her finger over the two gilded phoenixes entwined on its cover.
+Closing the book, Eledy ran her finger over the sleek smoothness of two gilded phoenixes entwined on its cover.
 The pages were of rough, thick paper into which leaves had been pressed.

-This was not at all the kind of book that she expected to find when, like a dutiful daughter, she had leaned forward from the seat in the tent-like cockpit and reached into her mother's cockpit hold.
+This was not at all the kind of book that she expected to find when, in obedience to her mother’s command, she had leaned forward from her seat in the tent-like cockpit and reached into her mother's cockpit hold.
 The slick surface of the door, adorned with silver runes to protect Gerstermini in flight, had yielded with the smoothness of a leaf lifting in the breeze as Eledy undid the catch.

 Her mother had told her to brush up her reading about the rules of the flyways.
-As she slid her fingers inside, instead of an instructions manual she found this odd book slipping into her hands as her mother’s Skiff form slowed pace as cloud wisps obscured the view.
+As she slid her fingers inside the cockpit hold, instead of the expected instructions manual she found this odd book slipping into her hands.

 What was the book doing there?
 Who had written it?
 The flamboyant handwriting was not that of anyone in her family.

-Eledy clutched at the puzzle of the book as a welcome distraction from the approach of the worst ordeal of her life.
+Eledy clutched at the puzzle of the book as a welcome distraction.
 Merely remembering where she was heading made her gasp in a shaky breath.

 As her mother's Bowmaiden glanced over her shoulder in her direction, Eledy concealed the book under her shawl, formed like a pouch as it crossed over each side of her chest and tied at her waist.

-Ylva's eyes flickered to the shawl, then to the viewpoint behind Eledy, checking that the ribbon of smooth air forming the flyway was safe from any danger pursuing them.
+Ylva's eyes flickered to the shawl, then to the viewpoint behind Eledy, checking that the ribbon of smooth air forming the flyway was safe from pursuing danger.
+She slowed Eledy’s mother’s Skiff form as cloud wisps obscured the view.

 “You’re very quiet.
 Are you all right?”
 Ylva asked.